sauce-archives/help/docs/general-reference/settings.md

 <h3 id="settings">Account Settings</h3>
-To open account settings, click in the right corner of your screen, you can administrate your Account Settings.
+To open your account settings, click in the right corner of the screen and select the Account Settings item from the menu.
 <img class="center shadow" src="/img/general-reference/account-settings.png">
-<br>Click on the different tabs to manage your account.</br>
+<br>Now, you can click on the different tabs to manage your account.</br>
 <img class="shadow" src="/img/settings/profile.png">

 <h3 id="profile">Profile</h3>
 Here you can change your personal information given at your sign up, like the first name, the last name or the email address you use.
-But what you cannot change is your username (which can be used to login), because It is unique and must be the same without changing to ensure allocating your data with your account.
+But what you cannot change is your username (which can be used to login), because it is unique and must be the same without changing to ensure allocating your data with your account.

 <h3 id="password">Password</h3>
 To change your password enter your new password into the text field and save.
 Done!<br>